Halls Creek

 Halls Creek Tourism

-The only thing that Halls Creek has going for it is its location.
+The main thing that Halls Creek has going for it is its location.
 It is still as essential a stopover point for travellers as it has been for the last 130 years, and the surrounding country is beautiful.

 The turn-off for the Tanami Road and the Wolfe Creek Crater is only 16 km to the west, the turn off to Purnululu National Park is 107 km to the north-east.
-If you spend a night in Halls Creek, you probably find yourself at the Kimberley Hotel or the Halls Creek Motel.

-If you are set up to camp I would recommend you choose one of the places further along the Duncan Road: Palm Springs, Caroline Pool and Sawpit Gorge are all nearby.
+If you are set up to bush camp I would recommend that rather than staying in town you choose one of the places further along the Duncan RoadPalm Springs, Caroline Pool and Sawpit Gorge are all nearby.

-The Bunge Bungles/Purnululu National Park
+The Bungle Bungles/Purnululu National Park

 Wolfe Creek Crater National Park